mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 ## Define `image` and `services` from `.gitlab-ci.yml`

-You can define an image that's used for all jobs and a list of services that you want to use during build time:
+You can define an image that's used for all jobs, and a list of services that you want to use during build time:

 ```yaml